ale18V/Anki-Multiple-Choice/README.md

 ## How to use
 ### Fast setup
-You can just download the anki package `example.apkg` inside the dist folder and import into anki, and the note types will be imported into your collection.<br>
+You can just download the anki package `example.apkg` and import into anki, and the note types will be imported into your collection.<br>
 However, if you already have a note type which you want to turn into multiple choice, you might want to keep reading the manual setup.

 ### Manual setup